 We provide a wide range of operations, the most common being neutering and dental treatments.
 For complicated procedures, such as orthopaedics, we have a visiting orthopaedic surgeon who we will call in to treat your pet.
 This means they can still be looked after at one of our familiar practices and you are both saved the stress of travelling to an unknown animal hospital.

 Pets which are with us for an operation are looked after in our kennel rooms in a central part of the practice where they are regularly checked on.
 All our kennels have high quality vet beds and your pet will have all the home comforts he or she needs.
-We are able to provide separate accommodation for cats to reduce the stress some of them feel at being near dogs.

 We are unusual in avoiding overnight stays for our patients as much as possible, because we find the majority of pets rest and recover much better at home.
 Even if your pet needs to be with us for treatment over a couple of consecutive days we will recommend they go home with you each night, where they will feed and sleep better.